Global solutions of the gravity-capillary water-wave system in three dimensions

 The same argument as in {\bf{Step 1}} in the proof of Lemma \ref{L2Lem1}, using \eqref{njk78}, shows that this claim suffices.
 Moreover, this claim can be proved using integration by parts, as in {\bf{Step 2}} in the proof of Lemma \ref{L2Lem1}.
 The desired bound \eqref{SuffKernel6} follows.

 {\bf{Case 2.}} $q\geq -\D_1$.
-There are several new issues in this case, mostly when the angular parameter $2^l$ is very small (and bounds like \eqref{njk77} fail).
+There is one new issue in this case, namely when the angular parameter $2^l$ is very small and bounds like \eqref{njk77} fail.
 As in the proof of Lemma \ref{L2Lem2}, we also need to modify the main decomposition \eqref{njk71}.
 Let

 Here $x_0\in\mathbb{R}^2$, $|x_0|\geq 2^{-110}$, and the localization factor on $x-x_0$ leads to a good upper bound on $|x-\xi|$ in the $TT^\ast$ argument below.
 It remains to prove that if $q\geq -\D_1$ then